 How to find the best epilator for fine hair?

 There are a few things that you should look into before buying an epilator for thin and fine hair

 1. Micro gripping tweezers or hair lift cap

 If you have fine hair, you have noticed that fine hair flat lies most of the time.
-Flat lie hair is difficult to grab because when they are down it becomes hard to grab them for tweezers.
+Flat-lie hair is difficult to grab because when they are down it becomes hard to grab for tweezers.

 So, in an epilator, there should be technology that stands these flat lie hair or at least the epilator should have micro gripping tweezers that can grab extremely small hair such as Braun Epilator Silk-épil 9 Flex 9-300, Panasonic ES-EL9A-S, Braun Pro 911, etc.